-- 10.31 It is essential that equality, social inclusion and community cohesion are considered in all of the Council's decision making processes.
-This is particularly important when making decisions or implementing changes that affect the way that the Council works. - 10.32 The Equality Impact Assessment form is a public document which the Council uses to demonstrate that it has complied with the Equality Duty when making and implementing decisions which affect the way the Council works.
-The form collates and summarises information which has been used to inform the planning and decision making process. - 10.33 Before implementing any major changes to services, Parking Services will undertake an Equality Impact Assessment to ascertain who the changes will affect and how.
-Any potential impacts, good or bad are considered as part of the overall decision making process. - 10.34 The Equality Impact Assessment will be published along with any new proposal implemented by Parking Services.
+- 10.30 It is essential that equality, social inclusion and community cohesion are considered in all of the Council's decision-making processes.
+This is particularly important when making decisions or implementing changes that affect the way that the Council works. - 10.31 The Equality Impact Assessment form is a public document that the Council uses to demonstrate that it has complied with the Equality Duty when making and implementing decisions that affect the way the Council works.
+The form collates and summarises information that has been used to inform the planning and decision-making process. - 10.32 Before implementing any major changes to services not already covered by the EIA attached to this PEP, Parking Services will undertake an Equality Impact Assessment to ascertain who the changes will affect and how.
+Any potential impacts, good or bad are considered as part of the overall decision making process. - 10.33 The Equality Impact Assessment will be published alongside any proposal put forward by Parking Services for approval by Hackney's Cabinet or Full Council.